Using the Authentication Configuration

 <!-- rest of config -->

-In this case, there is a service configured (you have registered a client with it) and you need to have calls for authorization forwarded to it.
+In this case, there is a service configured (you have registered a client with it) and you need to have calls for authentication forwarded to it.
 All you need to do is ensure the configuration in the file is correct and that your Tomcat web.xml file is set right and you are good to go.
-See more at using proxies
+See more at using proxies for authentication

 Header case, with the REMOTE_USER Header